 If you still love shooting, but your eyesight has deteriorated over the years, this is the perfect partner.
 The red dot sight has been known to help mitigate vision issues that could negatively impact the general performance of an individual on the field.

-And we that, we come to the end of today’s discussion.
+And with that, we come to the end of today’s discussion.
 Does anybody have any questions?
-Well, now that you know how the red dot sight works, and some of its benefits, it’s time to show your peers what a true marksman looks like.
+Well, now that you know how a red dot sight works, and some of its benefits, it’s time to show your peers what a true marksman looks like!

 Featured Image Credit: Creation Media, Shutterstock